Fergie (singer): 2009–2012: Continued success with the Black Eyed Peas

 Their sixth studio album, The Beginning, was released on November 30, 2010, and received mixed reviews.
 The album's first single release was called "The Time (Dirty Bit)".
 In January 2011, she began appearing in Dr Pepper Cherry commercials.
 "Just Can't Get Enough", the album's second single, was released on February 18, 2011.
 The music video was released on March 16, 2011, and it was filmed in Tokyo, one week before the earthquake and the tsunami.
 The video was directed by Ben Mor.
 The group's third single was "Don't Stop the Party" and it was released on May 10, 2011.
 On the same day, a music video for the song was released on iTunes, along with the single.
 The video, which is directed by Ben Mor, features on stage and backstage footage of the group during The E.N.D.
 World Tour in 2009–10.
 The video premiered on Vevo on May 12, 2011.
 On May 22, the group appeared on the 2011 Billboard Music Awards and won 1 of their 4 nominations, for "Top Duo/Group".
 On the July 6, 2011 during a concert at Alton Towers in Staffordshire, the Black Eyed Peas announced they are taking an indefinite hiatus following the completion of their current tour, as they did between 2005 and 2009.
 On September 22, Fergie visited Madame Tussauds for the unveiling of her wax figure in Las Vegas, Nevada.

-In May 2010, she launched her first fragrance, Outspoken by Fergie, under direct selling beauty and cosmetics company, Avon and release more fragrances in her Outspoken line, including Outspoken Intense in 2011, Viva by Fergie in 2012, Outspoken Fresh in 2013 and Outspoken Party! in 2015.
-Her tagline to her fragrance line is "Say What You Mean It".
+In 2012, she became the owner and celebrity partner for Voli Light Vodkas, a low-calorie vodka with natural flavors.